 BS Civil Engineering

-At the University of Utah, Civil Engineering students will take a range of math, science, and technical courses, as well as general interest electives.
+At the University of Utah, Civil Engineering students take a range of math, science, and technical courses, as well as general interest electives.
 Through their coursework, our students learn how to apply physical, chemical, and biochemical processes to environmental problems, ultimately improving the quality of life across the globe.

 Meet with an Academic Advisor to learn more and to plan out your schedule.